SPAD stands for Signal Passed At Danger. It is a term used in the railway industry to describe a situation where a...

 This may seem like a strange way to represent scale as it would lead to men, women, children and elderly figures all measuring in at 54mm plus a forehead.
 To combat this, the measurement is representative of the average man within the range, so typically 6ft (1.80m) tall in real life.
 This equates to about 1/32 scale.

-54mm wargame figures are some of the larger scale-figures available in the hobby and are often sort after by modellers with an interest in detailing or accurately painting the models (that's not to say they don't get played with).
+54mm wargame figures are some of the larger scale-figures available in the hobby and are often sought after by modellers with an interest in detailing or accurately painting the models (that's not to say they don't get played with).
 For wargames that require platoons or larger groups of figures to make moves, the scale would not be cost-effective or space-sensitive so smaller scales as little as 2mm are more appropriate for such games.

 Click here to receive the tips weekly in your mailbox.
 You can unsubscribe at any time.